marcbria/sushiReport/README.md

 ### Alternative calls (TODO)

-You can avoid former steps just running the image from Docker Hub (warning: images still not uploaded yet) and creating a file volume with your personalized config.json as follows:
+As expained in the quickstart, you can avoid all former steps running the image from Docker Hub (warning: images still not uploaded yet) and creating a file volume with your personalized config.json.
+The call will be as follows:

 ```
-$ docker run --rm -v "$(PWD)"/myconfig.json:/usr/share/sushiReport/config.json:ro -i sushi-report:latest
+$ docker run --rm -v "myconfig.json:/usr/share/sushiReport/config.json -i sushi-report:latest
 ```

+Container will run with default paramenters and will asume config.json as the config file, so it's enough to create/overwrite this config.json file to run the script.

 # Cases of use